 This marzipan layer cake with dark chocolate buttercream is a delicious four layer cake that combines sweet, nutty, floral, and chocolate flavors.
-Marzipan sweetness is tempered by a rich, dark chocolate Swiss meringue buttercream.
-Inspired by a truffle from a local chocolate shop, I created this recipe that has proven to be a reader favorite.
-Make your own marzipan for ultimate freshness of flavor.
-It's easy!
+The sweetness of the almond filling is tempered by a rich, dark chocolate Swiss meringue buttercream.

 My oldest daughter came in the door from running some errands with my husband and proudly presented me with a small white cardboard box.
 Inside it were 8 chocolate truffles nestled in paper from one of our long running local chocolate shops, Chocolate Necessities.